shenxiaocam/CDNE/README.md

 “test_CDNE_Blog.m” is an Example Case for cross-network node classification between Blog1 and Blog2 networks

-“test_CDNE_DBLP.m” is an Example Case for cross-network node classification among the citation networks
+“test_CDNE_DBLP.m” is an Example Case for cross-network node classification between the citation networks

 "source_SAE.m" and "target_SAE.m" are the SAE_s for source network and the SAE_t for target network, please see details in our paper.